Advent 1 HOPE

 Then there is this: For I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us.
 For the creation waits with eager longing for the revealing of the sons of God.
 For the creation was subjected to futility, not willingly, but because of Him who subjected it, in hope that the creation itself will be set free from its bondage to corruption and obtain the freedom of the glory of the children of God.
 For we know that the whole creation has been groaning together in the pains of childbirth until now.
 And not only the creation, but we ourselves, who have the first fruits of the Spirit, groan inwardly as we wait eagerly for adoption as sons, the redemption of our bodies.
 For in this hope we were saved.
 Now hope that is seen is not hope.
 For who hopes for what he sees?
 But if we hope for what we do not see, we wait for it with patience.

 In Advent we Christians hope that Jesus will come in our life time so that we shall see Him as He is.
 Also so that this political world which is not doing very well will not get any worse for our children and grandchildren to put up with, and so that this earth with its groaning with its storms and earthquakes and fires will harm us no more!
 So that we will not have to stand any more over the caskets of those whom we love, so that that new World with all it beauty will begin.
 And so along with St John and with the Church of all ages, we hear Jesus say, “Surely I am coming soon.”
 And we repeat their words and make them ours, “Even so Lord Jesus, come!”
 Amen.

-If you're interested in peace for yourself, be sure to look at our home page before leaving our site.
-The Internet without a doubt is loaded with help about every imaginable field.
-The foregoing is an item we expect will be helpful for peace enthusiasts and those who follow peace articles.
+If you're interested in peace for yourself, please drop by our home page before you go.
+The Web certainly is full with help concerning any kind of subject.
+Above is an item we hope will be interesting for peace lovers and those who follow peace articles.